JonnodT/contest_growth/README.md

 # Contest Note

-- This repo contains some of my notes and solutions for practice programming contest problems.
+- This repo contains my notes and solutions for some of practice programming contest problems I did.
 Problems in this repo mainly come from [luogu](http://luogu.org) and [codeforces](http://codeforces.com)

 - Since it's been a while since I started practicing.
 My notes are in Mandarin Chinese.
 Hopefully, one day I will translate them into English.